Alanocallaghan/baseqtl/README.md

-*fishjoin* whether to run Fisher test for heterozygocity frequency between samples and reference panel fSNPs (ex.fsnp argument) jointly in all samples or by treatment, defaults to jointly but for QC purposes, to use the same fSNPs in ech treatment as the ones used when the treatments were run using independent models select NULL.
+*fishjoin* whether to run Fisher test for heterozygocity frequency between samples and reference panel fSNPs (ex.fsnp argument) jointly in all samples or by treatment, defaults to jointly but for QC purposes, to use the same fSNPs in each treatment as the ones used when the treatments were run using independent models select NULL.

 ``` r
 ## Retrive input files for running baseqtl2T.nogt